zzxwill/oss/intl.en-US/Developer Guide/Access and control/Access control.md

 -   RAM authentication
 -   STS authentication

-Before sending a request to OSS as an individual identity,

-1.  a user must generate a signature string for the request according to the format specified by OSS
-2.  and then encrypt the signature string using the AccessKeySecret to generate a verification code.
+Before sending a request to OSS as an individual identity, a user must generate a signature string for the request according to the format specified by OSS, and then encrypt the signature string using the AccessKeySecret to generate a verification code.

-3. After receiving the request, OSS finds the corresponding AccessKeySecret based on the AccessKeyID, and obtains the signature string and verification code in the same way.
-    -   If the obtained verification code is similar to the verification code provided, the request is assumed valid.
-    -   If not, OSS rejects the request and returns an HTTP 403 error.
+After receiving the request, OSS finds the corresponding AccessKeySecret based on the AccessKeyID, and obtains the signature string and verification code in the same way.
+If the obtained verification code is similar to the verification code provided, the request is assumed valid.
+If not, OSS rejects the request and returns an HTTP 403 error.

 Users can directly use the SDKs provided by OSS with different AccessKeys for different types of identity authentication.